hjkgrp/starter-hugo-research-group/content/authors/sphuang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Grad Students

 ---
-Shih-Peng is a junior who is majoring in chemistry and potential double majoring in computer science.
-During high school, he had joined the Wu Lab in National Chiao-Tung University, Taiwan for a one-year research program on organic synthesis of binuclear coordination compound.
-After joining MIT, he worked in the Raines’ Lab as an UROP student from 2021-2022.
-Shih-Peng is currently working with Gianmarco for machine learning and genetic algorithm for metal-organic framework stability predictions.
+Shih-Peng is a master's student in EECS.
+He joined the group in the summer of 2023, when he was majoring in Chemistry and Computer Science as an undergraduate.
+He worked with Ph.D. student Gianmarco Terrones to research in stability prediction of MOFs and MOF building block screening.
+Shih-Peng's research also focuses on using the non-dominated sorting genetic algorithm (NSGA) to perform hypothetical MOF candidate selection.

+Shih-Peng loves playing all types of sports, including but not limited to basketball, table tennis, badminton, and volleyball.